wmjordan/Codist/README.md

 ## Smart Bar

-The *Smart Bar* is a context-aware tool bar appeared automatically when you select some text.
+The *Smart Bar* is a context-aware tool bar appeared automatically when you select some text, or double tap the Shift key on your keyboard.

 It brings commonly used operations for the selection.